Beale Piano: Impact of social change

 Social change and the availability of cheap imports led to the decline in demand for pianos.
 In particular, the availability of recorded music and later the introduction of radio and television, heralded significant change in the pattern of social life in Australia and resulted in a decline in piano-playing.

 Cessation of Australian production

 Production of pianos in Australia ceased in 1975.
 It is estimated that Beale produced 95,000 pianos in Australia.

 Beale pianos today

-The Beale brand is now applied to pianos which are manufactured in China.
+The Beale brand is now applied to pianos which are manufactured in China by Pearl River Piano Group.

 Legacy

 While Australia no longer mass-produces pianos, there are two Australian manufacturers of very high quality grand pianos – Overs and Stuart and Sons.
 Their pianos present a showcase for Australian piano manufacturing.
 Overs pianos are pianos built by other makers which Overs redesigns and improves tonally and sometimes structurally depending on the make, age and client's order and budget.
 A third maker Mr. Court had built some pianos in Darwin in the last twenty years.